saltstack/salt/doc/topics/beacons/index.rst

 .. note::
     The `inotify` beacon only works on OSes that have `inotify` kernel support.
-    Currently this excludes FreeBSD, Mac OS X, and Windows.
+    Currently this excludes FreeBSD, macOS, and Windows.

 Beacon Monitoring Interval
 --------------------------